Lomeda-Joshua/Lomeda-Joshua/README.md

 # 👋 Hi, names Josh!
-🔭I'm an aspiring web developer focused on using Laravel for backend developement and React for frontend development.
-In the future, I plan to explore systems development using Rust to build reliable and stable desktop applications, as well as 🚀venture into machine learning.
-Cheers 🍻 to future tech endeavors!
+A developer who uses php for backend development with experience on using Laravel for scaled web application.
+Exploring systems development using Rust to build scalable desktop applications and venturing into machine learning.

 # 💻 Tech Stack: